Futaba M402SD07A VFD

 Custom Characters

-The best way I’ve been able to do this is use this wonderful tool matrix font generator tool.
+The best way I’ve been able to do this is using this wonderful matrix font generator tool.
 Next set the rows to 8 and the columns to 5 to match this specific display’s character size.
 And then “draw” the character.

 Now, we can copy and paste the values into this slightly convoluted CyberChef recipe I made.
 It will remove everything we don’t want, add padding, and output it in the hex format we need.